biopragmatics/oquat/docs/invalids/prefix/doid.md

 ## `mondo`: Monarch Disease Ontology

-Identifiers for this prefix are given incorrectly correctly in `mondo`.
+Identifiers for this prefix are given incorrectly in `mondo`.
+See the [GitHub repository](https://github.com/monarch-initiative/mondo).

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|